Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 ### Location

-The SDK will set the `country` based on network information.
-However, to remove permissions from the SDK that may not be required for all customers, we extracted precise location support from the core SDK.
-To use location you will now need to create an enrichment Plugin to set the location yourself.
+The Amplitude ingestion servers resolve event location in the following order:

+1. User-provided `city`, `country`, `region`
+2. Resolved from `location_lat` and `location_lng`
+3. Resolved from `ip`

+By default, location will be determined by the `ip` on the server side.
+If you want more provide more granular location you can set `city`, `country` and `region` individually, or set `location_lat` and `location_lng` which will then be resolved to `city`, `country` and `region` on the server.
+We do not automatically set precise location in the SDK to avoid extra permissions that my not be needed by all customers.

-Here is an [example](https://github.com/amplitude/Amplitude-TypeScript/blob/v1.x/examples/plugins/react-native-get-location-plugin/LocationPlugin.ts) of how to set `location_lat` and `location_lng` for more granular location tracking.
+To set fine grain location, you can use an enrichment Plugin.
+Here is an [example](https://github.com/amplitude/Amplitude-TypeScript/blob/v1.x/examples/plugins/react-native-get-location-plugin/LocationPlugin.ts) of how to set `location_lat` and `location_lng`.

+Note that disabling IP tracking via `ipTracking: false` in [TrackingOptions](/data/sdks/typescript-react-native/#optional-tracking) will prevent location from being resolved on the backend.
+In this case you may want to create a Plugin like above to set any relevant location information yourself.

 ### Carrier